How to Write a Great Data Science Resume

 Skills, Certificates, and Extras

-If you’re trying to find your first job in data science, it can be difficult to demonstrate you’ve got the relevant skills and experience on your resume.
-But there are a couple of different ways you can show off relevant skills in addition to listing your data science projects and publications:
+If you’re trying to find your first job in data science, it can be difficult to demonstrate you have the relevant skills and experience on your resume.
+But there are a couple of different ways you can show off your skills in addition to listing your data science projects and publications:

 - Including the relevant skills you have learned in a Skills section